Involve the Kids

 Toy storage doesn't have to be a bunch of baskets stacked alongside of a child's bedroom wall or a big open barrel stuffed with toys in the den.
 There are many attractive options available to make toy storage look good.

-- If your child usually plays with his toys in a family common area, choose storage boxes made from natural materials, like bamboo or wicker, that you can quickly and attractively display on a shelf when company comes.
+- If your child usually plays with toys in a family common area, choose storage boxes made from natural materials, like bamboo or wicker, that you can quickly and attractively display on a shelf when company comes.

 - Or, if you're pressed for space in a child's playroom, think of overdoor pockets for small stuffed animals and other small items.
 Closing a closet door can quickly conceal the pockets.